H.R. 7396: Native American Entrepreneurial Opportunity Act

 What kind of support could the office pay for?

-The bill lists training, counseling, workshops, educational outreach, supplier events, and help accessing SBA programs tied to capital, entrepreneurship, and contracting.
+Training, counseling, workshops, educational outreach, and supplier events, plus hands-on help getting into SBA's capital, entrepreneurship, and contracting programs.

 How long would the new office last?

+Not forever.
 H.R.
-7396 sets a 7-year sunset.
-Unless Congress acts again, the office's authority would end 7 years after the bill becomes law.
+7396 sets a 7-year sunset, so the office's authority would end 7 years after the bill becomes law unless Congress steps in to extend it.

 Yes.
-Every year, SBA would have to report to Congress on how effective the office is, including clients served in Tribal communities, consultations, and trainings held in Tribal country.
+Every year until it sunsets, SBA would report to Congress on clients served in Tribal communities, consultations conducted, and trainings held in Tribal country.

 Based on H.R.
 7396 bill text